MiyuHmt/cheatsheet/networks.md

 Every networked computer must also have a network adapter driver, which controls the network adapter.
 Each network adapter driver is configured to run with a certain type of network adapter.

+## Concepts of IP

+If a device wants to communicate using TCP/IP, it needs an IP address.

+Whan the device has an IP address and the appropriate software and hardware, it can send and receive IP packets.

+Any device that can send and receive IP packets is called an IP host.

+IP addresses consist of a 32-bit number, usually written in dotted-decimal notation.

+## Packets and addresses

+### Addresses

+A packet is the basic unit of information in network transmission.

+Most networks use TCP/IP as the network protocol, or set of rules for communication between devices.

+They fit into the standard model of networking model, known as the OSI model.

+The structure of packets and packet-switching networks allow for fast and reliable data transmission, and make networks like the internet possible.

+### Packets

+An IP address is an address used in order to uniquely identify a device on an IP network.

+The address is made up of 32 binary bits, which can be divisible into a network portion and host portion with the help of subnet mask.

+The 32 binary bits are broken into four octets (1 octet = 8 bits)

+Each octet is converted to decimal and separated by a period (dot).

+## IP service port

+The service-port interface controls communications through and is statically mapped by the system to the service port.

+The service port can obtain an IPv4 address using DHCP, or it can be assigned a static IPv4 address.

+But a default gateway cannot be assigned to the service-port interface.

+The default gateway cannot be assigned to the service-port interface.